tedanvosin/Tekion-Challenge/README.md

 ```

-It looks like it was encrypted using age-encryption/v1 using SSH ED25519 public key.
-As age-encryption is an asymmetric encryption, I cant get any other info without the private key that was used to encrypt the flag.
+The output indicates that the data was encrypted using age-encryption/v1 with an SSH ED25519 public key.
+Since age-encryption is asymmetric, further decryption cannot be completed without the corresponding private key.

 ---

 ### STEP-2 : First look at the hint

-The hint was:
+The hint is:

 ```
 cookn://bdocpw.xjh/ozfdji-nkzzy/cmhn-xjhk-ntnozhn-yphk/omzz/hvdi
 ```

-looking at the format of this hint, this looks to be an encrypted link.
+Given the format, this appears to be an encrypted URL.

 Running it through the dcode cipher identifier, it gives the following possible ciphers:
 ![](./images/dcode-identify.png)